pemoreau/advent-of-code/README.md

 	}
 ```

-where I cannot use the short declaration syntax for `res, index :=` becasue the `index` variable should not be shallowed.
+where I cannot use the short declaration syntax for `res, index :=` because the `index` variable should not be shallowed.

 The second part of the problem is very interesting because we have to find a way to construct an expression-tree and to define evaluation functions.